deanwampler/spark-scala-tutorial/tutorial/README.md

 Like for `WordCount3`, there is also a `ex4` short cut for `run-main Matrix4` and you can run with the default arguments using the Activator *Run* panel.

-For Hadoop, select and run [hadoop.HMatrix4](#code/src/main/scala/sparkworkshop/hadoop.HMatrix4.scala) in the UI, use `run-main hadoop.HMatrix4` or `hex4` in the Activator shell (both of which accept the same list of options, except for `--master` which is already provided), and there is a bash script [scripts/matrix4.sh](#code/scripts/matrix4.sh).
+For Hadoop, select and run [hadoop.HMatrix4](#code/src/main/scala/sparkworkshop/hadoop.HMatrix4.scala) in the UI, use `run-main hadoop.HMatrix4` or `hex4` in the Activator shell, and there is a bash script [scripts/matrix4.sh](#code/scripts/matrix4.sh).

-We won't cover all the code, skipping the familiar stuff:
+We won't cover all the code from now on; we'll skip the familiar stuff:

 ```
 import com.typesafe.sparkworkshop.util.Matrix